tom-doerr/codex-readme/README.md

 ## Contact

-If you have any questions or would like to get in touch, please open an issue on Github or send me an email: <tom@0x101.com>.
+If you have any questions or would like to get in touch, please open an issue on Github or send me an email: <tom.doerr@tum.de>